pwang649/myWiki/docs/Code/Parallel_Computation/Labs/Lab2.md

 #### Analysis

 Both p = 4 and p = 8 are significantly faster than p = 1, (about 1.5 times faster).
-The speedup factor isn't proportional to the number of threads because we are only parallelizing one step of the program, and there are other steps in the algorithm that we are not parallizing, resulting in some overheads.
+The speedup factor isn't proportional to the number of threads because we are only parallelizing one step of the program, and there are other steps in the algorithm that we are not parallelizing, resulting in some overheads.
 Therefore, we shouldn't anticipate a linear speedup.